 Add the lemon juice and fresh coriander.
 Serve the curry with fresh chapatis and chilli pickle on the side.

-If you like this chickpea & potato curry recipe, you might be interested in buying my book: The Takeaway Secret (2nd edition) is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.
+If you like this chickpea & potato curry recipe, you might be interested in buying my book: The Indian Takeaway Secret is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.